 Combine the ground meats, garlic, salt, pepper and wine in a bowl.

 Mix together well with your hands.
 Divide the mixture into 8 portions.
-(I do it by patting the dough flat into the bowl, then dividing it into wedges by poking my fingers in to make lines.)
+A trick for getting them even is to pat the dough flat into the bowl, then divide it into wedges by poking fingers in to make lines, or cut lines in with a butter knife.

 Then roll each of the portions into a ball.
 Remove the mini-cheeses from the freezer and peel off the wax.
 They slip off quite easily, but some bits need to be helped along with a knife.

-Press one cheese into the center of each hamburger ball.
+Press one frozen cheese into the center of each hamburger ball.

 Grill, or pan fry (with a little oil), the burgers until both sides are nicely browned and the first bit of cheese just starts to ooze out.